Skip to main content

 The NZ Epilepsy Assist Dogs Trust (opens in a new tab) is a charitable trust registered in 2007 for the purpose of training dogs in New Zealand.

-Image showing a purple dog vest worn by disability dogs of the NZ Epilepsy Assist Dogs
+A dog wearing a purple vest worn by disability dogs of the NZ Epilepsy Assist Dogs.

 Perfect Partners Assistance Dogs Trust (PPADT)